Groomack/simple_death_counter/README.md

 ![GitHub Logo](https://github.com/Groomack/simple_death_counter/blob/main/examples/2.PNG?raw=true)
 4. Set checkbox **read from file** and click **Browse**.
 Find the file with name *death.txt*.
 ![GitHub Logo](https://github.com/Groomack/simple_death_counter/blob/main/examples/4.PNG?raw=true)
 Thats all.
 Now you can use widget.
 I hope this is useful to someone.
-If you have a question, write to me and I will help as much as I can.
+If you have a question, write to me in Discord Groomack#9181 and I will help as much as I can.
 Hugged everyone